Zilliqa/zilliqa-developer/Developer-Tools.md

 ### **Speeding up different builds in different directories**

 Two options needed to be appended to `ccache` config file `$HOME/.ccache/ccache.conf`.
+If the config file or the directory does not exist, you need to create them.
 ```
 hash_dir = false
 base_dir = COMMON_ABSOLUTE_PATH